-Curriculum, Standards & Engagement Committee, Finance, Personnel & Premises Committee; Headteacher's Performance Management; Governor Training; Equality and Diversity link governor.
+Curriculum, Standards & Engagement Committee, Finance, Personnel & Premises Committee; Headteacher's Performance Management; Overall Effectiveness; Governor Training

 After taking early retirement, I became a classroom volunteer which was a joy and offered me much more than I could have imagined.
 Over time, this experience of life inside a primary school led to my interest in becoming a governor.